elchs/LetoDBf/Readme.txt

     It is strong recommended to download and build Harbour from the fresh 3.2 source: git clone https://github.com/harbour/core.git
     For this you need your C-Compiler used for Harbour in your OS search path.
- Or use latest Harbour binary package:
+ Or use latest Harbour binary ( 'nightly' ) package:
        https://sourceforge.net/projects/harbour-project/files/
     Afterall the path to the 'hbmk2' executable is also added to OS search path list.
     Follow the instructions found with Harbour.